Glossary of technical writing terms

 context-sensitivity

-The ability of online documentation to respond dependent on a user's interaction with the software.
+Context-sensitivity is the ability of online documentation to respond dependent on a user's interaction with the software.
 Usually, a user presses the F1 key or a help button to view help about the active dialog box.
-See also context-sensitive help.
+Refer also to context-sensitive help.

 controlled language

-A language that has limits on how grammar and words are used.
-The purpose is to make text as clear as possible.
-See also ASD Simplified Technical English; controlled vocabulary.
+A controlled language is a language that has limits on how grammar and words are used.
+The function is to make text as clear as possible.
+Refer also to ASD-STE100 Simplified Technical English; controlled English; controlled vocabulary.

 controlled natural language (CNL)